Lentil Puree

 Storing

-You can store pureed lentils in the fridge in an airtight container for up to 2 days or freezer for up to 1 month.
+You can store Lentil Puree in the fridge in an airtight container for up to 2 days or freezer for up to 1 month.
 Using ice cube trays is a great way to portion single servings for freezing.
-Be sure to practice food safety when freezing, defrosting and reheating baby food.
+Once frozen, transfer the cubes to a labelled airtight container or bag.

 If you try this Lentil Puree, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you!
 Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby food recipes.